 of the Solar Corona

-of what the solar corona will look like during this eclipse.
-We used
+prediction of what the solar corona would look like during this

-at Stanford and the National Solar Observatory SOLIS vector magnetograph at Kitt
+Solar Observatory at Stanford University and the National Solar Observatory

 of the photospheric solar magnetic field is carried out by Karel

 A preliminary prediction of the state of the solar corona during the eclipse based on this data was posted on July 5, 2010, and is presented on this page.
 (This prediction was updated slightly on July 6 to correct an error in the solar viewing parameters for the moment of greatest eclipse.)
 An updated (final) prediction based on updated magnetic field data measured up to July 3, 2010 was posted on July 8, 2010, and can be found here.

 Our prediction is based on a magnetohydrodynamic model of the solar corona with improved energy transport.
 We used this model for the first time to predict the structure of the corona prior to the March 29, 2006 total solar eclipse.
 Since then, we have predicted a number of other total eclipses.
 The improved energy equation model includes the effects of coronal heating, the conduction of heat parallel to the magnetic field lines, radiative losses, and the effect of Alfven waves.
 This produces a significantly better estimate of the plasma temperature and density in the corona.
 For technical details about our improved model, please see the publications below.
 The prediction shown here uses our new model, and allows us to predict emission in extreme ultraviolet (EUV) wavelengths and X-rays, which can be compared with solar observations from the EIT imager on SOHO and the X-ray instrument on Hinode, in addition to emission in polarized white light (polarization brightness, pB) that is typically measured during an eclipse.
 Movies of our simulated polarization brightness can be found below.

 If you are curious, you can see the milestones in achieving our